NAME AND GOVERNMENT

-(a) Member education and training, to provide constant and consistent information to members, and to conduct training activities including conferences, seminars, and distribution of printed materials.
+(a) Member education and training, to provide ongoing and consistent information to members, and to conduct training activities including conferences, seminars, and distribution of materials.

 (b) Member information regarding the legislative and regulatory process, including proposed legislation and regulation, and the procedures for compliance with new or changed laws and regulations.